 Marvin Lipofsky (1938-2016) approached glass as an organic, sculptural medium; resulting in his signature amorphic forms.
 Many of his works are colorful “bubbles” of glass.
 Often semi-transluscent, they allow the viewer to examine their depths.
 He is best known for the organic form of his pieces.

-His glass sculptures have been featured in more than 40 solo exhibitions; his work is included in numerous private collections and in more than 90 museums and corporate collections throughout the world.
+His glass sculptures have been featured in more than 40 solo exhibitions; his work is included in numerous private collections and in more than 100 museums and corporate collections throughout the world.
 A two-time recipient of a National Endowment for the Arts Fellowship, Lipofsky is recognized as a pioneer in the contemporary glass movement.
-He has taught and lectured at more than 300 workshops, conferences, and universities all over the world.
-He is also a co-founder of Glass Art Society.
+He has taught and lectured at more than 300 workshops, conferences, and universities all over the world, and co-founded of Glass Art Society.